What we’re about

 Upcoming events (4+)

-Join me on a leisurely three mile walk along the shore to see the sunset, and then back to the Luna Park area to see the fireworks.
-The sun sets at 8:31 PM, but the effects are visible much earlier, so we will start walking westward at 7:30.
-After sunset, we will walk back along the shoreline to the starting point, look for a spot to sit and watch the fireworks that start at 9:45.
-We will be walking along the shore, and not on the boardwalk.
-Leader sets the pace.
+Join me on a leisurely three mile shorewalk along the shore to see the sunset, and then back to the Luna Park area to see the fireworks.
+The sun sets at 8:02 PM, but the effects are visible much earlier, so we will start walking westward at 7:15.
+After sunset, we will walk back along the shoreline to the starting point, look for a spot to sit until just before the the fireworks start at 9:45.
+We will be watching the fireworks from the pier.

 Getting there: Take the D, F, N, or Q to the last stop, Coney Island/Stillwell Avenue.
 Cross Surf Avenue, turn right, and walk past Nathan's.
 The outdoor seating area is alongside Nathan's to the left of the building.
 If you are facing the ocean from the street, the restrooms will be on your left, in the Nathan's building; the seating area will be in front of you.

 Bring food, drinks, and a towel or blanket to sit on to watch the fireworks.
 Bring a light jacket as the temperatures tend to drop after sunset.
 If you need to purchase dinner or snacks, please come early as we will be starting on time.
-You can also pick up dinner once we get back to the starting point after watching the sunset.
+You can also pick up dinner and/or stop for drinks once we get back to the starting point after watching the sunset.

 Coney Island: I will talk briefly about the geology and history of Coney Island before we start walking, and then give you an overview of Seagate when we stop to look at the sunset.